 Our females are not bred past their 6th year (some retire much earlier, each female is different and needs to be treated accordingly) and depending on their birth month -- breeding them 10-12 months after their prior litter can put them closer to 7 years instead of reasonably close to 6 years.
 All breeding is done under veterinarian advice, there are NO exceptions on this matter, we will skip a cycle between litters to allow rest 90% of the time for the well-being of each of our females!
 It is very important to us that our girls are able to rest and rejuvenate between litters and to simply have time to "be a dog"!
 In the event that our veterinarian advises breeding a female on what would normally be considered that females "skip cycle", it would ONLY be done if the female has COMPLETELY recovered from her previous pregnancy in weight and overall health and the number of litters that female has in the future would be reduced for an earlier retirement.

 For those who cannot visit Pleasant Meadows, or for anyone simply wanting to see where our puppies are raised -- you can watch our Pleasant Meadows Puppy Room Tour Video which is updated yearly!
 And there are tons of videos that you can see of our puppies in our home on the Puppy Update Videos page!
 We also now offer Skype Video Calls for families choosing their puppies at 5-6 weeks of age!

 Our Mini horse: Over the years we have had many horses, as it comes with the territory when you live on a farm!
-We currently have one miniature horse named Iceman and a Haflinger pony named Navigator and they are also a big part of our lives!
+We currently have one miniature horse named Iceman -- he is a cheeky little fellow with icy blue eyes!